 Q. Are people who smoke more likely to have severe complications if they do become infected with COVID-19?

-There is growing evidence to suggest that people who smoke are likely to be more severely impacted by COVID-19 if they do become infected, because smoking damages the lungs so that they don’t work as well.
+There is growing evidence to suggest that people who smoke and contract COVID-19 may experience a worse outcome than non-smokers, because smoking damages the lungs so that they don’t work as well.
 For example, lungs naturally produce mucus, but people who smoke have more and thicker mucus that is hard to clean out of the lungs.
 This mucus clogs the lungs and is prone to becoming infected.
 Smoking also affects the immune system, making it harder to fight infections.

 Q. What if I previously smoked?
 Am I still at higher risk of being infected with COVID-19?